maxchang39/UpgradableERC20/README.md

 * The token contract has an owner that is initially set to the address that created the contract.
 * The owner can transfer ownership of the contract to a different address.
 * The owner can temporarily pause all token transfers.
-* The owner can blacklist a specific address thus preventing it from
-* sending, receiving, or allowing any token transfers.
+* The owner can blacklist a specific address thus preventing it from sending, receiving, or allowing any token transfers.
 * The owner can upgrade the contract to a new implementation without losing any token data (e.g. balances, allowances, etc).

 # Environment
 * Solidity 0.4.24
+* Python 2.7
+* Ganache CLI v6.1.8 (ganache-core: 2.2.1)
-*
+* Truffle v4.1.14

 # Testing
 First cmd prompt